-Every Tuesday and Thursday children between the ages of 5 and 7 will explore the natural world together at Fort Getty through this program for young homeschooled children.
+Every Tuesday and Thursday children between the ages of 5 and 8 will explore the natural world together at Fort Getty through this program for young homeschooled children.
 They will explore all around Fort Getty and observe the changes that happen in nature as spring brings life back into the world.
-This program focuses on taking risks, gaining agency, social emotional learning, and being creative in nature.
-(This is a 5 week program that will be followed by a second 5 week session.)
+This program focuses on taking risks, gaining agency, social emotional learning, and being creative in nature

 Where: Ft.
 Getty Tent